markpernotto/solace-candidate-assignment-main/DISCUSSION.md

 If I had more time, I would have really liked to:

+0. I wish I could have gotten my endpoint to search the values in the `specialties` field.
+I tried a couple of different approaches before abandoning the effort in favor of other features.

 1. I was trying to figure out how I could implement sorting of the data better.
 One idea I had was to include a small SVG arrow next to the column name, and clicking it would toggle from sorting ascending, to descending, to no sort on that field.

 2. I like how the infinite scroll works, but now that it's implemented, I think I would have worked to only allow scrolling within the window of the results and not allow the scrollbar on the entire height of the window.